m-ld/m-ld-gateway/doc/clone-subdomain.md

 To use this config, you must augment it as follows:
 1. Add an `"@id"` key with a unique clone identifier.
-2. Replace the `"key"` placeholder (if it exists, it's always a placeholder, even if you used the account key to create the subdomain).
+2. Replace the `"key"` placeholder (if it exists; it's always a placeholder, even if you used the account key to create the subdomain).
 3. For UUID subdomains, correct the `genesis` flag if the domain already exists.

 For example, using the [Javascript engine](https://js.m-ld-org/):